Our Wonderful Kindergarten Classroom Environment!

-I have been married for almost 9 years, this November 26th!
+I have been married for almost 11 years, this November 26th!
 My husband, Derick, works as an Adjunct Instructor for the University of Central Oklahoma and is, currently, working on his doctorate in Adult and Higher Education.
 He comes and volunteers, as he can, so if you see him around, or hear about him, say, “HOWDY”, don’t be shy — take the time to say “hello!”
 I graduated from the University of Oklahoma with a Bachelor’s Degree in Elementary Education in December 2003.
 In 2006, I achieved a goal of mine, and received my Masters Degree in Instructional Leadership and Academic Curriculum, emphasis on Diversity in Students.
 I continued my love of learning as I worked on my 2nd masters in Early Childhood education.
-I graduated this summer, so I am thrilled to utilize the new knowledge I gained throughout the years!
-In addition, this will be my eleventh year at Wilson and I love to teach at such an amazing school!
-I received my National Board Certification in 2008 and am EXCITED to use my skills to teach your child!
-I continued learning and in 2009, I received my English as a Second Language certification in Oklahoma.
-As well, I have served on two National Committees through the National Education Association and the National Board for Professional Teaching Standards.
+I graduated in July of 2014, so I am thrilled to utilize the new knowledge I gained throughout the years!
+In addition, this will be my 13th year at Wilson and I love to teach at such an amazing school!
+I received my National Board Certification and continued my learning to attain an English as a Second Language certification in Oklahoma.
+I have served on two National Committees through the National Education Association and the National Board for Professional Teaching Standards.
 Last year, I served on a committee to review and revise the National Board certification assessment and the Oklahoma Early Childhood assessment for certification; as well as to write standards for High School students who want to join the field of education for Educators Rising.
 I want to serve as a leader so I can learn how to help your children be successful in their educational endeavors.